wangguan0402/test/README.md

 previously common across the web, but were previously implemented in a piecemeal and/or quirky fashion.
 One such example is client-side validation of forms.
-Previously implemented using JavaScript, you can now implement client-side form validation with HTML5's builtin support.
+Previously implemented using JavaScript, you can now implement client-side form validation with HTML5's built-in support.
 (See http://www.html5rocks.com/en/tutorials/forms/html5forms/#toc-validation)